benaryorg/md.js/README.md

 # What is _md.js_?

-_md.js_ is a JavaScript file using jQuery and pagedown to provide a simple and clean solution for serving good looking websites.
+_md.js_ is a JavaScript file using pagedown to provide a simple and clean solution for serving good looking websites.

 # Why should I use _md.js_?